 Sign up to receive updates about events and research from DEPC.

 Founded in November 2017 with a gift from the Charles Koch Foundation and housed at the Moritz College of Law, the Drug Enforcement and Policy Center draws on the interdisciplinary strengths of a number of colleges and departments across The Ohio State University.
 By bringing together scholarship from across academia and reaching out to government actors, legal practitioners, public policy advocates and other stakeholders, the center helps shape and enrich public conversations about the intersecting fields of criminal justice and drug policy and enforcement, and their historical and modern impact on society.
-In November of 2019 the center received an additional significant gift from the family of John Menard Jr., founder and owner of Menards.
+In November of 2019 the center received an additional significant gift from The Menard Family.